Back to Blog

 Why Georgian Logistics Apps Must Adapt

 Georgia's geography is spectacular, but it's a nightmare for consistent cell coverage.
-Logistics companies operating between Tbilisi and Batumi face hundreds of 'dead zones.'
+Logistics companies operating between Georgia face hundreds of 'dead zones.'
 If a courier cannot mark a package as delivered because of a tunnel or a mountain, your data becomes stale.

 Web development Georgia experts now prioritize local caching of critical paths.
 An offline-first app allows the courier to continue their workflow, scan barcodes, and collect digital signatures.
 Once they hit the next cell tower, the system catches up automatically.
 This leads to higher employee productivity and 100% data integrity.